Certora/Documentation/docs/gambit/mutation-verifier.md

-# Certora Solidity Mutation Tester
+# Solidity Mutation Verifier Based on Gambit

-This is a mutation tester which checks that variants of the original solidity program do not pass the specification.
+This is a mutation verifier which checks that variants of the original solidity program do not pass the specification.
 If a mutated program passes the specification, it may indicate that the specification is vacuous or not rigorous enough.
+It uses mutations from the [Gambit](https://github.com/Certora/gambit) mutation generator.
+In the rest of the document,
+  we refer to both the mutation generator and the verifier as Gambit.

-## Running the Mutation Tester
+## Running the Mutation Verifier

 - Example:
 ```